SoumyaKB96/hashtag/README.md

 # Instructions

 You have to first add the jsoup libray to the package or the project (depending on your user evironment), and then execute the code for it to work properly.
+Extract the zip file. __pull.java__ being the code and __jsoup-1.12.1.jar__ being the dependency file.

 ### For eclipse users